pheature-flags/pheature-flags/README.md

 Hi there!
 Welcome to our project 👋 We are a group of online business professionals who want to learn, grow and enjoy making our jobs a better place.
 We’re excited that you’re here to learn more about it and grow together 😉 .

-> We are in early development stage, every contribution of every type will be welcome and properly attributed.
+> We are at early development stage, every contribution of every type will be welcome and properly attributed.

 Pheature Flags is a software release management system that allows to activate and deactivate specific features in controlled conditions: